 Important sidenote: Do not, under any circumstances, use the f0llow/unfollow method of getting new followers.
 This is when people will follow a large number, many of whom will follow back.
 And then they unfollow all of them.
 This is spammy, it’ll annoy people, and you’ll get in trouble with the platforms.
 Just don’t do it.

 6. Going Completely Manual or on Auto-Pilot

 Without a social media marketing tool, your social media endeavors will eat up a lot of your time.
 Also, you risk missing out on interactions, especially when you’re active on several networks.

 On the other hand, automating all your social media tasks will remove the human touch.
-By relying too much on automation, you won’t be able to build trust and meaningful relationships.
+By relying too much on automation, you won’t be able to build trustworthy and meaningful relationships.

 The best thing to do is to find a balance.
 For example, engage with your followers and write comments yourself, but schedule a few posts to free up some time.

 7. Not Using Images in Social Media Posts

 Posts with compelling visuals perform a lot better than those without.
 It’s true for all social media networks.
 Therefore, whenever you’re about to share something on social media, be sure to add high-quality and interesting images.

 While you’re at it, don’t forget to resize each image to have the optimal dimensions for each unique platform.
 Using a tool like eClincher, this is quick, easy, and painless.

 Communication is not just about you talking.
 It’s true that, in the past, there was no two-way communication.
 Marketers used to create and promote slogans and didn’t have a reason to actively listen.